A Description Of This Blog

 What I will say is this: I am disturbed by oppression of all kinds—sexism, racism, homophobia, transphobia, ethnocentrism, classism, ageism, religious repression, political repression, and so on.
 I believe that a just and caring society is one that exists in the spirit of recognizing each other as equals, each with our own unique talents and ways of being.
 I believe that a just and caring society exists in the spirit of love, connectedness and a desire to help each other.
 We are all dependent upon each other for our continued survival.
 It’s about time we collectively recognized this and behaved accordingly.

 Philosophy and politics aside, let’s move on to labels of a more personal nature.
 I’m a queer woman of European decent.
 I grew up in a working class family in Baltimore, Maryland.
-Recently, I moved to Minnesota.
+I moved to Minnesota a while back.
 I love hiking, nature, science fiction, trains, yummy vegan food, long country drives, the smell of roses, pansies (the flowers and the people), snow, and thunderstorms.

-I’m agnostic and I am also deeply spiritual.
-Nature features prominently in my spirituality.
+I am a pagan of agnostic flavor.
+I am deeply spiritual and nature features prominently in my spirituality.
+My spirituality also strongly intertwines with my experience as a woman.
+I worship neither gods nor goddesses.
+My approach to paganism can not be accurately placed within theism or atheism.
+It’s kind of hard to describe without getting into lengthy details.
+I rather dread proselytizing and exclusivism, by the way.
 People who hold other kinds of spiritual beliefs or no spiritual beliefs are just fine by me.
+Live and let live.
 The more approaches to life, the merrier—as long as no one gets hurt.

 I am queer in another sense of the word: I am a trans woman.
-I did not grow up as a girl.
-I was labeled as a boy at birth and I spent my childhood trying to believe that I was a boy.
-At some point during my childhood, the whole boy thing became a bit cumbersome.
+At some point during my childhood, the whole boy thing became painfully cumbersome.
 So, when I hit 17, I decided that I would never identify as a man.
-I did, in fact, start to think of myself as a woman… in spite of hauling around a rather ill-fitting male body.
-Being a woman while inhabiting a male body gets to be pretty tiring, so I started my physical transition to female when I was 24.
+I did, in fact, start to think of myself as a woman… in spite of hauling around an ill-fitting body.
+Living in such an uncomfortably formed body got to be exhausting, so I started medical transition when I was 24.
 That was in 1993.
-A few years passed, and here we are.
+A few years passed, 1,200 miles were traveled, and here we are.
 Yay!